godofgeeks23/azure-cdn-uploader/README.md

 # Azure CDN Uploader

-Simple Bash shell script to upload files to Azure Blob Storage and generate its Azure CDN URL.
+Simple Bash shell script to upload files to Azure Blob Storage and generate its CDN enabled URL.

 ## Installation and Usage